-Can you only apply for an Iranian visa on arrival at Tehran airport?
+Can you only apply for an Iran visa on arrival at Tehran airport?

 >> No, you also apply for a visa at the other international airports of Iran.
 I met Ellen from Australia, who applied for a visa on arrival at Shiraz airport and it took her 15 minutes to get one.

-Can I apply for a visa on arrival for more than 30 days?
+Can I apply for a visa on arrival for Iran for more than 30 days?

 >> No, the standard visa on arrival is valid for 30 days.
 In case you need more time, you can apply for an extension of your visa in Tehran or Shiraz.